NikolaiRadke/AI.duino/README.md

 ### Automatic (recommended)

-You need the ZIP *aiduino-X.X.X.zip* in the same folder with the installer.
+You need the VSIX file *aiduino.vsix* in the same folder with the installer.
+The installer will install the plugin in your home folder.

 #### Windows
 ```